vklaouse/TwitterChallenge/README.md

 To launch the project go to the folder TwitterChallenge, run in your terminal
 *     `cd TwitterChallenge`

+To install the project
+*     `npm install`

+You must install the connection codes to the api twitter in the configuration.js file

 And run the server
 *     `node server.js & open http://localhost:8080`